playcanvas/developer.playcanvas.com/docs/user-manual/xr/using-webxr.md

 ## Starting an XR Session

 To start XR session, you can use method on the Camera Component or [XrManager][2] on the Application.
-To start an XR session you need to provide CameraComponent and provide the type of XR session, reference space, and optional object with additional arguments:
+To start an XR session, you need to provide CameraComponent and provide the type of XR session, reference space, and optional object with additional arguments:

 ```javascript
 app.xr.start(entity.camera, pc.XRTYPE_VR, pc.XRSPACE_LOCALFLOOR);